2013 - Featured Artist Line-Up

 Red Robinson’s roots go back to the beginning of Rock’n'Roll when he was spinning the hits on Vancouver’s CJOR while still in high school in 1954.
 He was the first DJ to play rock’n'roll music on a regular basis in Canada and from that time until today he has been repeatedly acknowledged for his tireless support of the music industry.

 Red was also keenly interested in art during his youth and rendered many pencil and ink sketches of his surroundings and the people he met loved and admired.
-Red will be Celebrity Guest Artist on September 7-9 and a number of his early works will be exhibited for the first time at The West Fine Art Show.
-Don't miss this exclusive showing.
+Red will be a Celebrity Guest and Emcee for the show opening on September 6

 Visit Red anytime and see what’s new with “the Redhead” at www.redrobinson.com